Crystalline representations and Wach modules in the relative case: - -adic Hodge theory

 \section{\texorpdfstring{$p$}{-}-adic Hodge theory}

-In this section we will recall some constructions and results in relative $p$-adic Hodge theory developed in \cite{brinon-padicrep-relatif}, albeit in a simpler setting compared to Brinon's book.
-Since we use different notations compared to Brinon, we have tried to make most of the definitions explicit.
+In this section we will recall some constructions and results in relative $\padic$ Hodge theory developed in \cite{brinon-padicrep-relatif}, albeit in a simpler setting compared to Brinon's book.
+As we will be using different notations compared to Brinon, we will make most of the definitions explicit.